 Established in 1988 to commemorate 200 years of white settlement in Australia, Bicentennial Park is a very neat and relaxing place to enjoy a lazy afternoon.

 While you’re there, make sure you do the Glebe Foreshoree Walk from Bicentennial Park to the Sydney Fish Market in Pyrmont, along Rozelle Bay and Blackwattle Bay.

 12. Clifton Gardens

 Boasting a rocky beach with netted swimming enclosure, a fenced playground, change rooms and excellent BBQ and picnic facilities, Clifton Gardens Reserve has been a popular picnic spot for families since the 19th century.

-Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks.
+Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks or cafes.

 13. Wendy’s Secret Garden

 Set against the backdrop of the Harbour Bridge and the Opera House, Wendy’s Secret Garden is a green oasis of native plants, fig trees, beautiful flowers and a thriving community of birds.

 The garden is a beautiful place for office workers and local residents to wind down, eat a sandwich, read a book or to simply enjoy the views.

 With lots of picnic tables, a fenced playground, lovely views across Sydney Harbour and lots of food to choose from, Robertson park in Watsons Bay is a very family friendly place to hang out for a day.